-Becky Epanchin-Niell is a visiting associate professor in the Department of Agricultural and Resource Economics at UMD and senior fellow at Resources for the Future (RFF).
+Becky Epanchin-Niell is an associate professor in the Department of Agricultural and Resource Economics at UMD and senior fellow at Resources for the Future (RFF).
 She conducts research at the intersection of economics and ecology to improve decision-making regarding natural resources and ecological systems.
 Her interests span three main topic areas: 1) invasive species management; 2) conservation of species and ecosystems; and 3) rural coastal adaptation to climate change.
 Epanchin-Niell applies integrated biophysical and economic analyses, engages stakeholders and decision-makers to identify policy needs, and is a frequent collaborator with natural and social scientists.
 Current research includes development of decision-support models for cost-effective management of invasive species, evaluation of contributing factors to successful proactive conservation of imperiled species, collaborative approaches to cross-boundary resource management, and design and evaluation of strategies for adaptation to sea level rise and saltwater intrusion in the Chesapeake Bay.
 Epanchin-Niell’s research has been funded by the National Science Foundation, USDA National Institute of Food and Agriculture, USDA Forest Service, and USDA Animal and Plant Health Inspection Service, among others.

 Ph.D., Agricultural and Resource Economics, University of California, Davis, 2009